Abhishek0697/starter-academic/content/project/Acoustic classification and localisation of sound sources for autonomous vehicles using Machine learning/index.md

 ---
 title: Acoustic classification and localisation of sound sources for autonomous vehicles using Machine learning
-summary: Our project seeks to apply machine learning techniques to help separate, classify and localise sounds of objects in a car’s vicinity.
-With these capabilities, a car is more well-informed of its surroundings and can act accordingly (such as responding and making way for police cars, ambulances and fire trucks).
+summary: Separate, Classify and Localize sounds of objects in a car’s vicinity.

 tags:
 - ML
-date: "2020-5-1T00:00:00Z"
+date: "2019-12-1T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""